BotStudios/modmail.js/plugins/mongodb.md

 * <PREFIX>delete - Delete/Close A Threat Channel
 ```

 The Bot Will Create A New Channel In The Modmail Category Everytime A User Messages The Bot, And That Channel Can Only Be Used To Interact With The User.
+Modmail Staff Can Reply To The User In The Threat Channel Without Having To Run The Reply Command.
 Use `<PREFIX>delete` When You Feel Like Its Time To Close The Threat.

 ### Note